blazeyellow/readysteadyranked/README.md

 # Ready Steady Ranked

-Affiliate marketing React front-end scaffold built with Vite and React 18.
-The API layer is stubbed so you can focus on UI and flow before the backend is available.
+Curated React front end showcasing the highest-rated survival, emergency, and preparedness gear on Amazon.
+The data layer is mocked so you can iterate on UX, filtering, and outbound tracking before wiring up a live catalog API.

 ## Getting started